yannponty/RNARedPrint/README.md

  * ((((..))))..
  * ..((((..))))

-first clone the project, move into the directory:
+First clone the project, then move into the RNARedPrint directory:
+ * make
  * cd bin
- * make -C ..
  * RNARedPrint  "((((....))))" "((((..)))).." "..((((..))))"